-Teaching life skills that will last a lifetime
+Teaching basic cooking skills that will last a lifetime

-Community cooking workshops enable people to discover the confidence to cook in a social environment is a valuable way to bring a community together.
+Community cooking workshops enable people to discover the confidence to cook within a social environment.
+It is a valuable way to bring a community together what ever their age.
 Cooking skills set young people up for life, builds social and interpersonal skills as well as teaching practical cookery.

 Best of all sessions can be provided where people can sit down and share a meal together at the end of the session.
 Cooking is more than just about the recipe!

-Teaching people of all ages and backgrounds how to eat well on a budget means less takeaways and better eating habits.
+Teaching people of all ages and backgrounds how to eat well on a limited budget means less takeaways and better eating habits.
 Anne Marie continues to work and volunteer with organisations in the community to help people get the best from even the most basic of ingredients.

 Workshops can be designed around age, cooking ability and affordability.
 Between 6 and 12 people can attend face-to-face (depending on location, aims, ability and facilities).

 Courses are built around the facilities available – if there is electricity and hot water on hand, it can pretty much happen anywhere!

-Typical sessions include for youth projects and individuals of all ages who feel isolated in community.
+Typical sessions include for youth projects, social housing community projects and individuals of all ages who feel isolated in community.
 Working in venues enabling socialisation alongside cooking skills.

 Ability to provide cooking workshops nationwide through Zoom and pre-recorded cooking sessions.